panagiotisbellias/osc-hua-e-movies-app/README.md

 # Ingress (For just HTTP - Edit file changing host to your own dns name)
 kubectl apply -f django/django-ingress.yaml

+# For possible errors with init-containers & migrations do this
+kubectl get pods # to see the full name of django pod (e.g. django-r4nd0m-str1n0) kubectl exec -it <pod name> bash # to apply migrations manually inside pod

+# Now inside the container's bash shell
+python manage.py makemigrations && python manage.py migrate ## to migrate database
+python manage.py createsuperuser # and answer the prompts in case you want to have an admin present exit # or press ctrl-D to exit container's bash
 ```

 ## Creating Domain Names